 5 – Angel Beats!

 Is there life after death?
 Does life even end with death in the first place?
 What does life even mean?
 These are the questions that will be invoked by watching Angel Beats.
-As philosophical as these questions may be, Angel Beats will summarize it all and even make tear flow uncontrollably from your eyes.
+As philosophical as these questions may be, Angel Beats will summarize it all and even make tears flow uncontrollably from your eyes.

 Out of nowhere, Otonashi wakes up to find himself in the afterlife.
 The place looks like a school ground and there’s a battle currently happening.
 The enemy—a lone angelic girl called Tenshi.

 Although he was invited to become part of the Afterlife Battlefront to battle Tenshi, Otonashi still does things his own way.
 His ideals are different and his first move is to talk and negotiate with Tenshi.
 It’s a suicidal option but he’s dead anyway!
 Will he succeed?
 Why’s he even dealing with such problems in the first place even if he’s already dead?
 Such is life and death, and in this case—afterlife!